StoyPenny/basic-chrome-plugin/README.md

 ```

 ### style.css
 This is where you can easily add any styles you want to use on pages you visit in your browser.
 There is a sample that will turn some of the site's text red, this should be removed and replaced with your own custom styles.
 Remember if you are using one stylesheet across many sites, you may need to add greater specificity to your selectors to prevent any unwanted side effects of code that is meant for only one site or another.
-Styles and selectors may be updated any time by the site owners, causing you to need to update your code.